 Q. What is a "Certificate of Rehabilitation"?

-A. Between seven (7) and ten (10) years after being released from custody, depending on the specific offense of which you were convicted.25
+The applicant must wait between seven (7) and ten (10) years after being released from custody, depending on the specific offense of which he or she was convicted.25

-Q. What are the benefits of a Certificate of Rehabilitation?
+There are many benefits to a Certificate of Rehabilitation, including: